GLOBAL MARKETS-Asia shares hit historic highs, dollar slips anew

 SYDNEY, Jan 15 (Reuters) - Asian shares hit historic highs on Monday after Wall Street extended its record-breaking run, while the U.S. dollar retreat continued as investors priced in the risk of tighter policies elsewhere in the developed world.

-Stocks in Hong Kong jumped 0.9 percent from Friday’s record closing high.
+Stocks in Hong Kong jumped 0.9 percent to another record.
 Investors were optimistic that Chinese gross domestic product data for the December quarter due on Thursday would show growth of at least 6.7 percent for the world’s second biggest economy.

 Wall Street was on a roll as the fourth-quarter earnings season kicked off with solid results from banks and robust retail sales, driving investor optimism about economic growth.